oofavor/mangalib-native/README.md

 # Clone of [mangalib](https://mangalib.me/) PWA to React Native.
+## Current status
+Currently app is not being deleveloped due inability to fully integrate with availiable API

 ## If you work at [Mangalib](https://mangalib.me/)
 If you can, you may give me your api endpoints and stuff... <b>I won't leak them.
 I promise</b>.